Libra2021/snippet-box/notes.md

         return
     }

-    // Initialize a map to hold any validation errors for the form fields. fieldErrors := make(map[string]string)
+    fieldErrors := make(map[string]string)

-    // Check that the title value is not blank and is not more than 100
-    // characters long.
-If it fails either of those checks, add a message to the
-    // errors map using the field name as the key. if strings.TrimSpace(title) == "" {
+    if strings.TrimSpace(title) == "" {
         fieldErrors["title"] = "This field cannot be blank" } else if utf8.RuneCountInString(title) > 100 {
         fieldErrors["title"] = "This field cannot be more than 100 characters long" }

-    // Check that the Content value isn't blank. if strings.TrimSpace(content) == "" {
+    if strings.TrimSpace(content) == "" {
         fieldErrors["content"] = "This field cannot be blank" }

-    // Check the expires value matches one of the permitted values (1, 7 or
-    // 365).
     if expires != 1 && expires != 7 && expires != 365 {
         fieldErrors["expires"] = "This field must equal 1, 7 or 365"
     }

-    // If there are any errors, dump them in a plain text HTTP response and
-    // return from the handler.
     if len(fieldErrors) > 0 {
         fmt.Fprint(w, fieldErrors)
         return